microsoft/service-fabric-observer/README.md

 Enabling this feature greatly decreases the time it takes for an observer running on capable hardware to complete monitoring.
 This is especially important if you monitor a large number of services.

-> FO is not an alternative to existing Monitoring and Diagnostics services.
-Running side-by-side with existing monitoring services, FO provides useful and timely health information for the nodes (VMs), apps, and services that make up your Service Fabric deployment.
+> Running side-by-side with existing monitoring services, FO provides useful and timely health information for the nodes (VMs), apps, and services that make up your Service Fabric deployment.

 [Read more about Service Fabric health monitoring](https://docs.microsoft.com/azure/service-fabric/service-fabric-health-introduction)